parshinsh/parshinsh.github.io/index.md

 <!-- - **Deep Learning for Time Series Forecasting**, with a focus on exploring GNN and ODE forecasting methods -->

+If you're interested in my research, would like to discuss relevant topics, or explore potential collaborations, please don't hesitate to reach out :) I am best reached by email at [parshinshojaee@vt.edu](https://www.adobe.com/home).

 ## News
 - **[May.
 2024]** I’m thrilled to start my internship at [Adobe](https://www.adobe.com/home) in this summer!